-The fifteen day summer retreat program held in Boulder, Colorado, is the foundation of the low-residency Master of Arts in Contemplative Education.
-The late June retreat marks the beginning of the two-year MA program and is designed to give students an opportunity to live and study in an integrated contemplative learning community.
-First and second-year MA students, professional enrichment student and nonprogram students, share meals, meditations and celebrations with department faculty.
+The twenty-one day summer retreat program held in Boulder, Colorado, is the foundation of the low-residency Master of Arts in Contemplative Education.
+The July retreat marks the beginning of the two-year MA program and is designed to give students an opportunity to live and study in an integrated contemplative learning community.
+First and second-year MA students, professional enrichment students and non-program students, share meals, meditations and celebrations with department faculty.
 The core courses for first and second-year students are taught separately.
 (See Degree Requirements and Courses)

 The retreat is held on Naropa University’s Arapahoe Campus, occupying a five-acre site near downtown Boulder and next to Boulder Creek.
 Students are housed in university-owned Snow Lion Apartments, which is a two-block walk from campus.
-All meals are provided for students and faculty who dine together on campus.
+Lunch and dinner are provided for students and faculty who dine together on campus.

-Faculty and students participate in fifteen days of uninterrupted course work intended to immerse the community in contemplative studies, practices and community life.
+Faculty and students participate in twenty-one days of uninterrupted programing intended to immerse the community in contemplative studies, practices and community life.
 By means of a thorough, but gently designed, schedule, students begin to actually experience the contemplative transformations at the heart of the program.

-The department maintains that unless students actually experience contemplative practice, this educational approach will remain just another theory and methodology.
+By experiencing contemplative transformation, this educational approach is so much more than just another theory and methodology.
 Contemplative education at its best involves deep changes that begin in the body, heart and mind of the teacher.
 Contemplative pedagogy cannot be meaningfully learned nor practiced in classrooms without the kind of personal journey that the summer retreat provides.

-The summer program begins with a weekend devoted to orientation, community building and the presentation of theses by graduating students.
-During this weekend, three cohorts of students gather, some just beginning their academic journey and others ending theirs.
-An inspiring experience for all, the presentation of MA theses by graduating students represents the culmination of two years of work in applying contemplative principles and practices to their teaching (listing of prior theses) .
+The summer program concludes with a weekend the presentation of capstone projects by graduating students.
+During this weekend, three cohorts of students and families gather for this inspiring experience for all.
+The presentation of MA Projects by graduating students represents the culmination of two years of work in applying contemplative principles and practices to their teaching (listing of prior theses).
 The weekend also features a meaningful commencement ceremony for those graduating.

 The strength of the degree program lies, in large part, in the integration of awareness practices with academic study.
 Mindfulness and awareness of speech, listening, writing, reading, thinking, arts and movement are seen as essential practices in the educational transformation of the teacher.
 In every course, awareness activities are inseparably integrated into daily classes.
 The aesthetics and movement classes are at the heart of a holistic understanding and experience of contemplative teaching.